oxidecomputer/typify/typify-impl-mk2/README.md

 than, say, `f64` or `i64`.
 In particular I think I want this for type generation from spec schemas.

+#### Update: 11/15/2025

+We did something neat here: allowed pattern matching using JSON Schema to then replace types.
+I think we could imagine an even more complex scheme in the future which I'll document [above](#customizing-schema-conversion).

 ### 7/25/2025

 Interesting realization: `serdes`'s conflation of absent and `null`-values